 The adopted budget is one of the most important policy documents that a government has.
 It communicates a governing board’s initiatives and priorities to employees and the public, while holding officials accountable for smart, efficient decisions.
 A good budget begins with thoughtful planning.
 This course provides the tools needed to effectively plan and develop this policy document through the collection and incorporation of strategic plans and priorities.

-- Understand the various budget types and current reforms
+- Understand the various budget types (including performance, program and zero-based) and current reforms

 - Evaluate comparative revenue sources